pulumi/docs/content/docs/reference/pkg/azurerm/media/latest/transform.md

 ---
 title: "Transform"
-title_tag: "Resource Transform | Module media/latest | Package azurerm"
+title_tag: "Resource Transform | Module media/latest | Package Azure RM"
 meta_desc: "Explore the Transform resource of the media/latest module, including examples, input properties, output properties, lookup functions, and supporting types.
 A Transform encapsulates the rules or instructions for generating desired outputs from input media, such as by transcoding or by extracting insights.
 After the Transform is created, it can be applied to input media by creating Jobs."
 ---